10 Tips for Living with Fibromyalgia or Another Life Changing Illness

 A combination of Omega 3, 6 and 9 plus vitamin D3, has helped me enormously.
 I also find magnesium supplements a godsend.
 Magnesium soothes the nervous system, relaxes muscles and aids good quality sleep.

-Once again, please consult your doctor before taking any supplements.
+Please consult your doctor before taking any supplements.